 Johnson removed quite a bit from the Canto Bight sequence of the movie, including another gag that would have taken place during the Fathiers chase.
 As Finn and Rose are tearing through Canto Bight, they were originally going to crash into an alien sauna.
 We would see a bunch of aliens relaxing in the sauna and would even run into an alien masseur.

 This idea got so far along in the process that Lexo Sooger, the masseur at Zord’s Spa and Bathhouse, is a character in the tie-in book Canto Bight.
 According to Slashfilm, this whole sequence was actually filmed but was cut out of the movie.
 There was to be a moment during this scene where an alien goes flying into the air and his bath towel comes off.
-This whole scene will likely be included in the Last Jedi Blu-ray.

 8. The movie almost opened on a pan down to Finn